cailleyfactor/pathomic_fusion/README.md

 ## Description
 This repository is based on a repository from Harvard University's Mahmood Lab available at https://github.com/mahmoodlab/PathomicFusion.
 The corresponding paper is: Richard J. Chen, Ming Y. Lu, Jingwen Wang, Drew F. K. Williamson, Scott J. Rodig, Neal I. Lindeman, Faisal Mahmood.
 "Pathomic Fusion: An Integrated Framework for Fusing Histopathology and Genomic Features for Cancer Diagnosis and Prognosis." arXiv preprint arXiv:1912.08937 (2020).
 Available at: https://arxiv.org/abs/1912.08937.

-This project ammends this existing codebase as a substantial protion of their existing code could not be run in its available form or was lacking functionality mentioned in the paper.
+This project ammends this existing codebase as a substantial portion of their existing code could not be run in its available form or was lacking functionality mentioned in the paper.
 The evaluation methodology needed to be substantially modified to run and no code was available for running TCGA-KIRC directly, as the available repository was structured for TCGA-GBMLGG.
 New functionality was also added for utilising clinical data and clinical networks for TCGA-KIRC.
 The project report and an executive summary are available in the folder entitled report_and_summary in the root directory.
 The executive summary is 996 words and the dissertation/report is 6428 words.

 ## Repository structure
 The code base structure is explained below: